 Graduate Professional and Academic Development

-The Division of Graduate Studies offers professional development workshops for KSU graduate students.
-The one-hour Graduate Professional and Academic Development (GPAD) workshops are free to KSU graduate students, and are multidisciplinary in nature.
-The GPAD workshops are offered during a one-week block in the Fall and Spring semesters.
-Several of the GPAD workshops are also offered prior to the start of the Fall and Spring semesters, as part of Graduate Student Orientation (GSO).
+The Division of Graduate Studies offers professional development workshops for KSU graduate students of all academic programs.
+The free, one-hour Graduate Professional and Academic Development (GPAD) workshops are offered during a one-week block in the Fall and Spring semesters.
+Several of the GPAD workshops are also included in Graduate Student Orientation (GSO).

-At Kent State University, we value the growth of our community.
-That's why we offer professional development workshops that help students set and achieve their goals.
-The sessions will help you develop an interdisciplinary outlook that's applicable to success in the real world.
-From identifying your personal preferences to setting professional objectives, we help you map out your goals.
+At Kent State University, we value the growth of our community, and want you to succeed while enrolled and after completing your degree.
+The GPAD workshops help students set and achieve their goals.
+The sessions will help you develop an interdisciplinary outlook that is applicable to success in the real world.
+From identifying your personal preferences to setting professional aspirations, we help you map out your objectives.

-The GPAD workshops are a collaborative initiative between the Division of Graduate Studies and other campus units including University Libraries, Research and Sponsored Programs, Information Services, the Multicultural Center, and the Career Services Center.
-Facilitated by university faculty, administrators, and teaching fellows, the GPAD workshops include topics such as technology tools, searching for grant funding, writing a literature review, working with Blackboard Learn, and negotiating a job salary/offer.
+The GPAD workshops are a collaborative initiative between the Division of Graduate Studies and other campus units including University Libraries, Research and Sponsored Programs, the LaunchNET Kent State, and the Career Services Center.
+Facilitated by university faculty, administrators, and teaching fellows, the GPAD workshops include topics such as technology tools, searching for grant funding, writing a literature review, and networking.

-Light refreshments are provided at each of the GPAD workshops and pre-registration is preferred.
-Please contact Dr. Kate McAnulty at firstname.lastname@example.org or 330-672-2180 with questions.
+Light refreshments will be provided at each of the GPAD workshops and pre-registration is preferred.
+Please contact Kyle Reynolds at firstname.lastname@example.org with questions.